 It seems that compression socks for runners are big business these days along with compression tights and compression calf sleeves.

-People wear them to help reduce the likelihood of a deep vein thrombosis or blood clot forming in their calves.
+Well those are compression socks and they help to reduce the likelihood of a deep vein thrombosis or blood clot forming in your calves.

 Without compression socks, your muscles normally do the work of helping to move the blood through your veins.
 As your muscles contract, they put pressure (compress) on the surrounding veins which forces them to squeeze the blood back towards your heart.